chain/docs-site/docs/cloud/rpc-services/rpc-services.md

 ### Premium API

-Sign up to our Premium Plan with a minimum deposit of 0.01 XCN and get access to powerful features. [_Read more_](../rpc-services/premium-api/premium-api.md)
+Sign up to our Premium Plan with a minimum deposit of 100000000 and get access to powerful features. [_Read more_](../rpc-services/premium-api/premium-api.md)